ci-companeros/lazydog/README.md

 ## Credits

+Special thanks to our all of you who have contributed to our learning journey and the following tools and services used throughout the project.

 <details>
 <summary><b>Code Used</b></summary>

-Special thanks to our bootcamp mentors and the following tools and services used throughout the project.

   - {{RESOURCE_DESCRIPTION}}, created by {{AUTHOR}} and sourced from [{{SOURCE_NAME}}]({{SOURCE_URL}})

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*